cjcodell1/tint/README.md

 My goal for tint is that it gives people learning about Turing machines some hands-on experience.
 When I learned about finite state automata as an undergraduate, my favorite part was building the machines and understanding how each one works.

+## Install

+First [download](https://golang.org/dl/) and then [configure](https://golang.org/doc/install) Go.

+Then download and install tint:

+`go get github.com/cjcodell1/tint`

+If you've set up Go correctly, you should be able to enter `tint` and see the help message.

 ## Features

 - [X] Simulate Turing machines with test(s).